 But if, while in that gap, you compare yourself to other writers, you will lose the ability to see where you’re going and only see where you’re not.
 In other words, you’ll get so disappointed with your work that you will feel miserable.

 There is one solution.
 Just one.
 Stop comparing yourself to other writers.

-Easier said than done, I know.
-I fall into this trap myself on a regular basis; I compare myself to friends who started writing at the same time and have more accolades, or friends who got the agent I wanted, or friends who write a hell of a lot faster than I do (that’s pretty much all of them).
-And when I do that, I no longer see the gap, see where I’m going, and feel motivated to overcome.
+I know.
+I fall into this trap myself on a regular basis; I compare myself to friends who started writing at the same time and have more accolades, or friends who got the agent I wanted, or friends who write a hell of a lot faster than I do (which is pretty much all of them).
+And when I do that, I no longer see the gap or where I’m going, and feel motivated to overcome.
 I just feel miserable.

 This week, let’s make ourselves a pact.
 I’ll stop comparing myself to other writers – and so will you.

 You’re not alone, fellow writer.
 You can do this, no matter how difficult it seems.
 This is a step you can take.